 Yes, it can be safe to continue weight lifting during pregnancy - caution is advised though, and you should consult your doctor.

 Do you know any fun facts about weightlifting?
 Share them in the comments below!

-Are you fascinated with the human body?
+Are you considering weight lifting to help burn calories?
 Check out these interesting facts about weight loss…